Qluxzz/swedish_books/README.md

 # Swedish books

-A page where you can see all original Swedish novels published by year and available for borrow in a library.
+A page where you can find lesser known original Swedish novels.

 # Why?